 Tuition waivers are available to sessionals with an appointment of 50% or higher, and their dependents, during the course of an appointment.
 For details, call 604.822.6565.

-You are entitled to 5 days of short-term sick leave and up to six months of long-term paid leave.
+Sessionals with less than 50% appointments are entitled to 5 days of short-term sick leave.
+Sessionals with appointment over 50% may take up to six months of paid medical leave.
 Sick leave does not extend beyond the term of your appointment.

-An Income Replacement Plan (premiums paid 100% by employees) provides long-term disability benefits after paid sick leave is exhausted.
+An Income Replacement Plan (premiums paid 100% by employees) provides long-term disability benefits after paid medical leave is exhausted.

 Maternity, Parental and Adoption Leave

-Sessional Faculty with an appointment of 50% or greater can join the UBC Faculty Pension Plan, in which a 5% contribution by the member is matched with a 10% contribution by the University.
+Sessional lecturers with an appointment of 50% or greater can join the UBC Faculty Pension Plan, in which a 5% contribution by the member is matched with a 10% contribution by the University (less the CPP contributions).
 You may back-date enrolment to the beginning of the current calendar year, provided you were a UBC employee at that time.
 You may also maintain enrollment between appointments by keeping up a minimum contribution.
 The pension is fully portable.
-This benefit is effective at the beginning of your first contract, and it allows you to add 10% to the salary UBC affords you.
+This benefit is effective at the beginning of your first contract, and it allows you to add up to 10% to the salary UBC affords you.

-Continuing sessionals are entitled to $1100 per year PD reimbursement, which may be banked for up to three years.
+Continuing Sessionals are entitled to $1700 per year PD reimbursement, which may be banked for up to five years.
 These funds may be used for books or other teaching materials, conference travel, computer-supplies, research materials and the like.

-Non continuing sessional are entitled to reimbursement of $25 per credit per calendar year.
-Any unused balance at the end of the year will be added to the entitlement for the next year to a maximum of two years.
+Non-Continuing Sessionals are entitled to reimbursement of $100 per credit per calendar year up to $1700 per year.
+Any unused balance at the end of the year will be added to the entitlement for the next year to a maximum of five years.